 Last Wednesday on my baking day, I baked a few batches of blueberry apple muffins.
 Of course on that day my boys had their friends over and everyone was in and out of the house including my mischievous one year old.
 Some how my one year old escaped out of the locked yard and over to my neighbors front porch.
 Luckily, my neighbor was out walking her dog.
 She suggested I put a leash on my one year old so he doesn’t escape!
 Honestly, some days that sounds like a good idea so I can get some things done around the house (don’t worry I’m just kidding!)

-Anyhow, while all of this was going on I forgot to add the sugar to my dry ingredients.
-I didn’t realize it until they came out of the oven!
+Anyhow, while all of this was going on I forgot to add the sugar to my dry ingredients and didn’t realize it until they came out of the oven!
 I didn’t tell the kids and wondered if they’d notice.
-I called them over to try the muffins.
-I studied their faces as they took the first bite, so far so good.
-I had my five year old nephew over, after his first bite he said the topping was the best part of the muffin and didn’t care for the rest of it because it had too much fruit inside (can’t please everyone, especially since he loves to add sugar on everything).
+I called them over to try the muffins, I was studying their face as they took the first bite, so far so good.
+I had my five year old nephew over and had him try some too, he said he just liked the topping and that it had too much fruit inside it (can’t please everyone, especially since he loves to add sugar on everything).
 On the other hand, my picky four year old loved them and asked for seconds as did my other two boys.
-I was one happy mamma!

 Blueberry Apple Muffins (w/ sugar)~Lisa’s SMART recipeServings: 12/ Serving Size: 1/ Wt.
 Watcher pts: 2/Pts Plus: 3Calories: 176/ protein: 5 g/ fat: 3.5 g/carbs: 32 g/ fiber: 3.4 gBlueberry Apple Muffins (w/out sugar)~Lisa’s SMART recipeServings: 12/ Serving Size: 1/ Wt.
 Watcher pts: 3/Pts Plus: 5Calories: 123/ protein: 5 g/ fat: 3.5 g/carbs: 19 g/ fiber: 3.4 g.Dry Ingredients1cup of oat flour ( I used old fashioned oats in the blender to make oat flour)¼ c. wheat germ¼ c. flax meal¾ c. whole wheat flour2 ½ tsp baking powder*3/4 cup sugar (I unintentionally left the sugar out, later realized it was a success!) .Wet Ingredients1 whole egg + 2 egg whites1 c.light vanilla soy milk (add more if the batter is too thick about a tablespoon at a time) – I used light vanilla soy milk by Silk1 ½ c. frozen or fresh blueberries1 small apple finely chopped (1 cup)